mukeenanyafiq/cms_sekolahku_api/README.md

 # Install
 Install using npm:
 ```
-npm install cms_sekolahku_api
+npm i cms_sekolahku_api
 ```

 # Contribute
 This module is not complete yet.
 There are still hopefully more information to acquire that haven't been implemented in this API.

+Most of the information that could be acquired were completely private and couldn't be acquired, and making it public from the school's organization will help this module grows bigger.
+Alternative way: making an algorithm.

 However, with your help, it would be a lot faster to complete this project!

 You can do:
 - Try help changing something in this project by making a new [pull request!](https://github.com/mukeenanyafiq/cms_sekolahku_api/pulls) or
-- If you find any issues regarding about this module, make a new [issue!](https://github.com/mukeenanyafiq/cms_sekolahku_api/issues/new)
+- If you find any issues/suggestions regarding about this module, make a new [issue!](https://github.com/mukeenanyafiq/cms_sekolahku_api/issues/new)

 Anything that would improve this module a bit!

+# Is it recommended?
+Probably not for most developers.